The Associate Safety Professional (ASP) certification is the start of the process toward achieving the CSP certification.

 In the past twenty years, the responsibilities of safety professionals have expanded.
 Safety issues have become more complex and today's safety professionals must be continually better qualified.
 BCSP credential holders are among the most highly trained, educated, and experienced individuals in the safety field.
 In general, those who hold a BCSP credential are more likely to be hired, earn higher salaries, and receive more promotions and leadership assignments than their peers who do not hold the certification.

-BCSP credentials are nationally accredited by the National Commission for Certifying Agencies (NCCA) and the CSP is also internationally accredited by the American National Standards Institute under the ANSI/ISO/IEC 17024 standards for personnel certification programs.
+The BCSP credentials CSP, ASP, OHST, CHST, STS, STSC, and CET are nationally accredited by the National Commission for Certifying Agencies (NCCA).
+In addition to NCCA accreditation, the CSP, SMS, and ASP are internationally accredited by the American National Standards Institute (ANSI) under the ISO/IEC 17024 standards for personnel certification programs.

 See Benefits of Certification »